Pushp11721/100DaysOfPython-LearnAlong/Day20+21/Snake Game/README.md

 ## 📌 Requirements
 - Python 3.x
 - turtle module (comes pre-installed with Python)

-## 🏆 High Score System
-- The game saves the highest score in data.txt.
-- If you beat the high score, it automatically updates the file.
-- Your record is safe even after exiting the game.

 ## 🤝 Contributing
 - Pull requests are welcome!